dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * so added rigor for complexity
 * then added rigor for idea - realized people needed to love it
 * the general point here is: you have half a year, don't fucking waste it on something you don't care about.
+* **in this class you have the freedom to choose to work on something you care about**

 ---
 name: etc